 What is Android 11?

 Android 11 is the next major update available on Android smartphones — the successor to last year’s Android 10.
 Google released the first developer preview for Android 11 on February 19th.
-Since the timeline of the release isn’t that far off from Android 10’s rollout, there aren’t many front-facing feature update that should be expected on Android 11.
+After four Developer Previews and three Open Betas, Google rolled out the stable build on September 9th, 2020.

 Android 11 comes with chat bubbles for apps, one-time permissions, native screen recording, silent notifications when using the camera, app-pinning in the share menu, scoped storage, and more levels of biometric security.
 The latest version of Android is also preparing for the mass transition to 5G, offering more compatibility to punch-hole and teardrop displays, and bringing improvements to messaging.